-- a) Diplomatic Card has a blue border for diplomats and their families; - b) Official Card has a green border for embassy administrative staff and their families; and, - c) Consular Card has a red border for consular personnel.
+- A. Identification of Persons Entitled to Diplomatic Privileges and Immunities: - 1.
+It is critical, from a law enforcement officer's point of view, to quickly identify the category of any person asserting diplomatic privileges or immunity.
+There are three types of Department of State Identity Cards (e.g., see Appendix A): - a) Diplomatic Card has a blue border for diplomats and their families; - b) Official Card has a green border for embassy administrative staff and their families; and, - c) Consular Card has a red border for consular personnel.
 [CALEA 1.1.4] - 2.
 The cards are and contain a photograph of the bearer. - 3.
-A telephone inquiry should promptly be made to the Department of State or the United Nations in connection with any serious incident, if an individual claims immunity and can not provide satisfactory identification, or if the officer has reason to doubt the validity of the card. - 4.
-In questionable situations, the officer at the scene shall notify his/her immediate supervisor, who, in turn, shall notify the Watch Commander/Precinct Commander. - 5.
+A telephone inquiry should promptly be made to the Department of State or the United Nations in connection with any serious incident, if an individual claims immunity and cannot provide satisfactory identification, or if the officer has reason to doubt the validity of the card. - 4.
+In questionable situations, the officer at the scene shall notify their immediate supervisor, who, in turn, shall notify the Watch Commander/Precinct Commander. - 5.
 The Watch Commander/Precinct Commander shall call the appropriate agency for the verification of identity and level of immunity.
+The Watch Commander/Precinct Commander shall provide the official with a minimum of the following information, if possible: - a) Name - b) DCS number, if available, located on official card, and - c) Charge - B. Specific Procedures with Respect to Particular Incidents:

+[CALEA 61.1.3d]

-The Watch Commander/Precinct Commander shall provide the official with a minimum of the following information, if possible: - a) Name, - b) DCS number, if available, located on official card, and, - c) Charge. - B. Specific Procedures with Respect to Particular Incidents: [CALEA 61.1.3d] - 1.
-If it is established that the individual is entitled to full inviolability and immunity, the individual may not be arrested or detained.
-The individual shall not be handcuffed, except in the most extraordinary cases where the public safety is in imminent danger or a serious crime may otherwise be committed.
-Nevertheless, allegations of serious crimes shall be fully investigated and procedurally followed to the maximum permissible extent. - 2.
-A police officer should never hesitate to intervene in a traffic violation, which the officer has observed, even if immunity ultimately bars any further action at the scene. - 3.
-The officer should always stop persons committing moving violations, issue a citation, if appropriate, and report the incident in accordance with normal departmental procedures.
+1. If it is established that the individual is entitled to full inviolability and immunity, the individual may not be arrested or detained.
+The individual shall not be handcuffed, except in the most extraordinary cases where the public safety is in imminent danger, or a serious crime may otherwise be committed.
+Nevertheless, allegations of serious crimes shall be fully investigated and procedurally followed to the maximum permissible extent.

-- 4. Stopping a diplomatic or consular official and issuing a traffic citation does not constitute arrest or detention, and is permissible, although the individual may not be required to sign the citation. - 5.
+- 2. A police officer should never hesitate to intervene in a traffic violation, which the officer has observed, even if immunity ultimately bars any further action at the scene. - 3.
+The officer should always stop persons committing moving violations, issue a citation, if appropriate, and report the incident in accordance with normal departmental procedures. - 4.
+Stopping a diplomatic or consular official and issuing a traffic citation does not constitute arrest or detention, and is permissible, although the individual may not be required to sign the citation. - 5.
 Upon exhibiting proof of diplomatic immunity, individuals shall be released after being stopped for a misdemeanor traffic violation. - 6.
 Sobriety tests may be offered to persons with full immunity, but such persons may not be compelled to take the test. - 7.
-The property of any individual enjoying full immunity including his/her vehicle may not be searched or seized.
-The vehicle may not be impounded or "booted", but may be towed out of the way if obstructing traffic or endangering public safety.
+The property of any individual enjoying full immunity including their vehicle may not be searched or seized.
+The vehicle may not be impounded or "booted" but may be towed out of the way if obstructing traffic or endangering public safety.
 Vehicles bearing diplomatic registration plates may be towed only if necessary to prevent serious obstruction of traffic flow.
 When possible before towing, there shall be attempts made to contact the registered owner of the vehicle or a representative of the applicable embassy or consulate to seek voluntary removal of the vehicle.
 When towed, the vehicle will be moved to the closest available legal parking space. - 8.
 If a police officer determines that an individual with full immunity is intoxicated or impaired, the officer should not permit the individual to drive. - 9.
 The officer shall contact the United States Department of State:

 Washington Field Office 2222 Gallows Rd.
-Suite 300 Dunn Loring, VA 22027 Phone: (571) 226-9300 (Business Hours) Duty Officer: (After Business Hours) Fax:
+Suite 300 Dunn Loring, VA 22027 Phone: (Duty O

+Phone: (Duty Officer) Fax:

-:to seek guidance on the following:
+To seek guidance on the following: